From chatbots that provide product recommendations, to ordering via home voice assistants - conversational commerce comes in many forms.

 Take Staples, for instance, they implemented a bot and other interactive elements to help visitors navigate their website search function and enhance their online store’s checkout experience.

-On the other hand, offering live chat during checkout with personalised automated messages could be just as beneficial.
+On the other hand, offering live chat during checkout with personalized automated messages could be just as beneficial.

 You can use live chat to remind hesitant shoppers to complete their check out, recommend products, or offer deals and discounts.
-In fact, we found that visitors who chat with an online expert place, on average, orders with a 30% higher value.
+In fact, we found that visitors who chat with an online expert place orders with a higher value.

 We recommend the hybrid model for the best experience.
-This means using a chatbot as the first line of interaction and live chat for more complex customer challenges.
+This means using a combination of the best conversational commerce tools.
+For example: chatbot as the first line of interaction and live chat for more complex customer challenges.

 2. Use onsite behavioural targeting

-Conversational commerce is all about personalisation - this means providing each visitor with an experience that is relevant to them.
+Conversational commerce is all about personalization - this means providing each visitor with an experience that is relevant to them.

 By tracking visitor behaviour onsite and targeting, you can ensure that each visitors’ experience on your site matches where they are in their purchasing journey.

-With giosg Basket, this is easy.
-It enables you to automate messages and personalise your interactions.
-Send customised chat or chatbot offers, and product recommendations according to the number of items in a shopping cart or shopping cart value.
+It enables you to automate messages and personalize your interactions.
+Send customized chat or chatbot offers, and personalized recommendations according to the number of items in the shopping cart or shopping cart value.